bird-sanctuary/bluejay/README.md

 You can also do it manually by downloading the [release binaries](https://github.com/bird-sanctuary/bluejay/wiki/Release-binaries).

 ## Documentation
-See the [wiki](https://github.com/mathiasvr/bluejay/wiki) for documentation.
+See the [wiki](https://github.com/mathiasvr/bluejay/wiki) for useful information.
+A very detailed documentation with flow charts is [available too](https://github.com/bird-sanctuary/bluejay-documentation).

 ## Contribute
 Any help you can provide is greatly appreciated!